ARPA-SIMC/smnd/README.md

 ## SMND and SMND ##

-The package SMND is not related to the **SMND** meant as the Italian *Servizio Meteorologico Nazionale Distribuito*, because, according to our knowledge, Servizio Meteorologico Nazionale Distribuito does not exist.
-Please inform us when it will be created.
+The package SMND is not related to the **SMND** meant as the Italian *Servizio Meteorologico Nazionale Distribuito*, which does not exist at the moment.

 > Il pacchetto software SMND non ha nessun legame con il **Servizio
-> Meteorologico Nazionale Distribuito** in quanto il Servizio
-> Meteorologico Nazionale Distribuito non esiste.
-Si pregano i
+> Meteorologico Nazionale Distribuito** che al momento non esiste.
-> competenti organi di informarci quando esso verrà istituito.